zcgan/TABI-2spheres/README.md

 Type make, then run the executable file "./tabipb.exe".

 # input files
-The parameters for TABI are in usrdata.in and the data for the two spheres is in the folder 2sphere_data.
-The sample data in the folder 2sphere_data is from Table 1 in Zhou (1993).
+The TABI parameters are in file usrdata.in and the data for the two spheres is in folder 2sphere_data; the sample data in this folder is from Table 1 in Zhou (1993).

-# usrdata.in (parameters for TABI)
+# input: usrdata.in (parameters for TABI)
 epsp: dielectric constant inside spheres; default is 4
 epsw: dielectric constant of solvent; default is 78.5
 bulk_strength: ionic concentration strength (M); default is 0.16